 Unfortunately the elaborate interior painting is missing these days, but the ceiling’s stained glass remains intact:

 Second to last photo courtesy of the Archivo General de la Nación.
 Like Art Nouveau?
-Get to know the architects of the era, their individual styles & what makes Art Nouveau in Buenos Aires so unique with a 33-page guide from Endless Mile.
-This tomb is listed in the guide.
+Learn about the architects of the era, their individual styles & what makes Art Nouveau in Buenos Aires so unique with a 33-page guide from our sister site, Endless Mile.